Roman Catholic Diocese of Derry

-The Diocese of Derry (Dioecesis Derriena; Deoise Dhoire) is a Latin Church diocese of the Catholic Church which straddles the international frontier between the Republic of Ireland and Northern Ireland.
+The Diocese of Derry (Dioecesis Derriena; Deoise Dhoire) is a Latin Church diocese of the Catholic Church which in Ireland.
 It is in the ecclesiastical province of Armagh.
 The diocese was established in the year 1158.
 The diocese consists of almost fifty parishes and some number of religious congregations have houses in various parts of the diocese.

 The Cathedral Church of the diocese is St Eugene's Cathedral.
 Nearby is St Columba's Church, Long Tower.

 Schools in the Diocese

 Schools in the diocese include: St Columb's College, Thornhill College, St Joseph's Boys' School, Lumen Christi College.

 Adult Faith Development

 As part of their adult faith development, the diocese runs the Diploma in Pastoral Theology validated by St. Patrick's College, Maynooth, from the Drumalis Retreat Centre.

 The Derry Diocese Catechetical Centre in conjunction with St Mary's University, Twickenham offer a Masters in Catholic School Leadership.

 Geography

 Derry contains most of County Londonderry, some parishes in counties Tyrone and Antrim and the Inishowen peninsula in County Donegal, and the parish of Lifford (Clonleigh) in East Donegal.
 As well as the city of Derry, the main towns are Buncrana, Coleraine, Lifford, Limavady, Maghera, Omagh and Strabane.